kabiraboss/instagram-main/README.md

 - Posts grid with engagement overlays
 - Reels gallery with video previews
 - Vibe classification and event detection
+- This project simulates an AI/ML workflow for demonstration purposes.
+The predictions and training are random/static values, meant only to show how a real AI app would look.
+Future versions may integrate an actual ML model.

 ### Analytics Dashboard
 - Daily engagement trend charts